 In this section of the site, the Lord's prayer has been broken down into separate sentences and then analysed by the writings of famous biblical theologians and scholars.
 The section begins with introductory comments and summaries of the prayer, followed by an exploration of the phrase "Our Father, which art in heaven".

-The prayer concludes with a doxology (omitted in the catholic tradition), its three-fold aspect ("Yours is the kingdom", "power and the glory") mirroring the nature of the Trinity.
+The prayer concludes with a doxology (omitted in the catholic tradition, although included in the mass), its three-fold aspect ("Yours is the kingdom", "power and the glory") mirroring the nature of the Trinity.
 Finally, we have the declaration "Forever and ever.
 Amen".
 Matthew Henry considers the word "Amen" as a useful tying together of all the petitions and requests that have gone before.

 In this section you can discover more about the Lord's Prayer through some of the most notable exponents in biblical interpretation.

 • Matthew Henry (1662-1714) was a non-conformist English clerygman.
 His commentaries on the scriptures are intended as a devotional guide to the Bible, rather than as a critical study.